-Training specialists develop and implement programs designed to improve the skills and abilities of their company's employees.
-They may lead programs themselves or contract with an outside vendor; training may be in person, online, self-directed, or in some other format.
+Training specialists develop and implement programs designed to improve the skills and abilities of their companies' employees.
+They may lead programs themselves or contract with outside vendors; training may be in person, online, self-directed or in some other format.

 Training specialists usually have at least a bachelor's degree in a related field, such as human resources, education, business or educational psychology.
 Voluntary professional certification is available.
-The BLS reports that training specialists can expect job growth of 7% from 2014-2024.
-Training specialists earned a median salary of $58,210 in 2015, according to the BLS.
+The BLS reports that training and development specialists can expect job growth of 11% from 2016-2026.
+Training and development specialists earned a median salary of $60,360 in 2017, according to the BLS.

 It's possible to get a job with a bachelor's degree, although the requirement of a master's degree is common; voluntary professional certification may also be highly desired by employers.
-The BLS predicts that jobs for benefits managers will increase 6% from 2014-2024; the median pay for benefits managers, according to the BLS, was $111,430 in 2016.
+The BLS predicts that jobs for compensation and benefits managers will increase 5% from 2016-2026; the median pay for these professionals, according to the BLS, was $119,120 in 2017.